Mexican Train

 Mexican Train is a game played with dominoes.
-The object of the game is for a player to play all the tiles from his or her hand onto one or more chains, or trains, emanating from a central hub or "station".
+The object of the game is for a player to play all the tiles from their hand onto one or more chains, or trains, emanating from a central hub or "station".
 The game's most popular name comes from a special optional train that belongs to all players.
 However, the game can be played without the Mexican train; such variants are generally called "private trains" or "domino trains".
 It is related to the game Chicken Foot.

 Equipment

-A double-twelve set of dominoes is marketed as the standard for Mexican Train, and accommodates up to eight players But there are many sets that are commonly used.
-The following sets are common, depending on the number of people playing:
+A double-twelve set of dominoes is marketed as the standard for Mexican Train, and accommodates up to eight players, but there are many sets that are commonly used.
+The following sets can be used, depending on the number of people playing: